 JWT Decoder

 Decode JWT tokens instantly.
-View header, payload, signature, and expiration status.
+View header, payload, signature, expiration timing, parse diagnostics, and verify HS256 or RS256 signatures locally.
 Free, runs entirely in your browser.
 No data leaves your machine.

 Paste a token above to decode